xd2287/transformers/docs/source/en/model_doc/pegasus_x.md

 This model was contributed by [zphang](<https://huggingface.co/zphang).
 The original code can be found [here](https://github.com/google-research/pegasus).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [pegasus_x](https://huggingface.co/models?other=pegasus_x)

 ## Documentation resources

 - [Translation task guide](../tasks/translation)